 After School Program

-Belong! runs an after-school program for elementary and middle school students.
-Our staff diligently plans a meaningful, warm, positive, and safe learning environment for students who will benefit from extra academic support in a small group setting.
-The program helps our students excel in their academic endeavors – reinforcing math skills, reading comprehension, and vocabulary while also forging positive social skills and strengthening relationships.
-If you would like to sign your child up for tutoring, contact 571-325-8689.
+Belong! runs an academic and social-emotional learning after-school program for elementary and middle school students.
+Our dedicated staff diligently creates a meaningful, warm, positive, and safe learning environment for students who will benefit from extra support.

 In January 2023, Belong! started hosting weekly Lego STEM Clubs for K-6th graders at our two tutoring sites.
 Students work in small groups with Lego mentors and are given a variety of fun and creative Lego challenges that engage them in learning basic concepts of engineering, math, coding, teamwork, and problem-solving.

 To learn more about our Lego Mentor opportunities, you can see the full Job Description here.

 Book Bounce: English and Early Literacy Program for Children Ages 3-5

 Belong has recently partnered with the organization Book Bounce to work with preschool-age Dual Language Learners to strengthen their vocabulary, oral, and listening and comprehension skills before they start Kindergarten.
 The program works with the parents to give them the resources and training they need to help their children at home.
 At each session children listen to a story in English, play games, sing and have fun acting out the story.
 Parents then read the same story to their children in Spanish and take the book home to continue engaging at home.
 We are excited to help close the literacy gap for children in our community!
 If you are interested in joining the program or need additional information, please contact 571-325-8689